Zakhar Slyusarenko: World War II

 At the time of the start of the German invasion of the Soviet Union, Slyusarenko was a battalion commander in the 10th Tank Division.
-His baptism by fire occurred in 22 June 1941, in the battles for the border areas of Western Ukraine.
+His baptism by fire occurred on 22 June 1941, in the battles for the border areas of Western Ukraine.
 In the ensuing fighting he became surrounded near Berdichev and Uman, but broke out of the encirclement both times.
 After the breakthrough he became commander of a battalion in the 133rd Tank Brigade in September 1941, and in May 1942 he was promoted to deputy commander of the 168th Armored Brigade.
 Several months later he was given command of the 49th Separate Guards Tank Regiment, where he gained breakthroughs on the Leningrad Front.

 In February 1944, he became the commander of the 56th Guards Tank Brigade, a position where he led in multiple major breakthroughs of enemy lines that resulted in his gold stars.
 During the Lvov-Sandomierz Offensive the unit went on to take control of enemy-held territory in Poland, including an important bridgehead on the left bank Vistula.
 Despite facing multiple counterattacks they managed to expand their control of the Sandomierz bridgehead.
 For his actions in that operation he was awarded the title Hero of the Soviet Union on 23 September 1944.
 He then went on to fight in the Vistula-Oder, Silesia, Berlin, and Prague campaigns.
 His second gold star was awarded after the end of the war on 31 May 1945 for the crossing of the flooded Telt Canal on the southern outskirts of Berlin; during the battle his brigade advanced through heavily defended enemy territory, taking out 48 tanks, two trains, two warehouses, taking over 400 prisoners, and killing over 600 enemy combatants.
 He was wounded six times in the war, but only hospitalized twice.